Jobaer-Islam/Learn_Python/README.md

 | **Type Checking**        | Use `type()` function to know the data type.                      | `type(4.5)` → `<class 'float'>`     |
 | **Next Topic**           | Type Conversion (string → int, float, etc.)                       | To be covered next                  |

 ---
-Excellent 👍
-Here’s a **complete, detailed, English-only tutorial-style note (~3,200 words)** based entirely on the Hindi transcript you shared (about *Type Conversion in Python*).
-Everything is structured clearly with definitions, examples, and explanations — and rewritten in a natural English tone while keeping all concepts **exactly as in the original transcript**.

----